arendjr/selectivity/README.md

 Project Status
 --------------

 Select3 is in an early stage of development.
-The following items are on my direct TODO list:
+The following items are on the short-term TODO list:

-* Implement pagination.
+ * Implement automatic pagination.
  * Add search input to dropdown for single-value inputs.
  * Add support for labels (optgroup).
+ * Add module that will easily perform AJAX requests instead of doing this through the query() function.
  * Add module that can transform an existing &lt;select&gt; input in the DOM into a Select3 instance.

 Contributing
 ------------